R34P3R-H09/Roman-Numeral-Decimal-Converter/README.md

 All collaborations welcome.
 Any language of your choice.

 The aim of the program is to firstly explain the roman numeral system and what each numeral represents numericaly.
-It then asks the user to input a numeral of which they wish to convert to an integer.
+It then asks the user to input a numeral which they wish to convert to an integer.
 Once executed, the programme will output the interger.
 If a valid numeral is not entered the user will be told and the program will stop.

+This project will be continually checked for requestes.